 Instead, partial de-dollarization — in which the renminbi assumes some of the current functions of the dollar among non-aligned countries and China’s trading partners — is more plausible, especially against a backdrop of strategic competition.
 This could over time give rise to regionalism, creating distinct economic and financial spheres of influence in which different currencies and markets assume central roles.

-J.P.
-Morgan’s Research team leverages cutting-edge technologies and innovative tools to bring clients industry-leading analysis and investment advice.
+Leveraging cutting-edge technology and innovative tools to bring clients industry-leading analysis and investment advice.